What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 3. Dome Square

 The largest of Riga’s many squares, Dome Square is anchored by the Gothic spire of Dome Cathedral and lined with some of the city’s best outdoor restaurants and cafes.
-The square was filled with locals and visitors alike, out and about enjoying the warmth of a summer day.
+The square is filled with locals and visitors alike, out and about enjoying the warmth of a summer day.

 4. The Three Brothers